akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 we introduce more 'places' in our analysis which might introduce loose bounds in our theory.

 Bottomline, things are not as simple as they seem!

-**In the next post**:

-+ We will describe some adaptive step size strategies for IHT.
-+ We will start introducing the ALPS framework, that includes IHT as a special case.

 **References**